DeliaDelAguila/Catalog/Data Analysis/Survival Analysis.md

   <img src="https://github.com/DeliaDelAguila/Catalog/blob/master/Data%20Analysis/images/survival_weibull.png" | width=115>
 </p>

- For example, the time in days to development of a tumor for rats exposed to a carcinogen follows a Weibull distribution with &alpha: = 1 and &lambda: = 0.001, the Survival Distribution looks like
+ For example, the time in days to development of a tumor for rats exposed to a carcinogen follows a Weibull distribution with &alpha; = 1 and &lambda; = 0.001, the Survival Distribution looks like

 ```{r}
 distribution <- 'weibull'